 I know some of you are still emailing your list maybe once a month or even less.
-How can you possibly being saying anything timely at that frequency?
+How can you possibly be saying anything timely at that frequency?
 I’m not saying email every day, but there has to be a happy place somewhere between daily and monthly that works for you and for the people on your list.
 It’s so much better to email weekly or even every other with the lastest news that is relevant for the coming week or two than to cram everything for the next 4-6 weeks in one email.

 This advice may seem familiar: I call it PUT, as in “what you should PUT in your emails.”
 Put in content that feels Personal, Useful, and Timely.
 That’s how you increase your email engagement.